synnaxlabs/synnax/docs/tech/rfc/0013-230526-pluto-visualization.md

 for static, small data sets.
-By providing an interface that allows access and exploration of large, live data sets, we're empowering our users to take advantage of all the advanced tooling Synnax has to offer, ultimately delivering our users a much better understanding of how their systems are performing.
+By providing an interface that allows access and exploration of large, live data sets, we're empowering our users to take advantage of all the advanced tooling Synnax has to offer, ultimately delivering our users a much

 The current rendering pipeline requires reloading the entire data set on every update.
 Now that we'll be updating at rates of 100Hz or more, this approach is no longer